nashville-software-school/bangazon-inc/book-1-orientation/chapters/DATA_STRUCTURES_DICTIONARY.md

 ## Challenge: Randall's Car Lot in C#

 Take the following JavaScript data structure that represents car sales and convert it to C# Lists and Dictionaries.
+Make sure that all of your variable names conform to the C# standard of [Camel Case](https://en.wikipedia.org/wiki/Camel_case) instead of [Snake Case](https://en.wikipedia.org/wiki/Snake_case).

 ```js
 "vehicles": [